 Hello and welcome to KidsEatPlants!
 My name is Dr Ellen Storm and I am a vegan paediatrician based in the UK.
 I’m also an aspiring academic and will be starting a PhD at Edge Hill University in October 2018.
 I also have a certificate in plant-based nutrition from eCornell (2014) and (just for fun) an MA in creative writing from Lancaster (2016).

 My journey began in a health-food shop in Lewisham, South London, at the age of eight years.
 I picked up a leaflet about factory farming with a picture of a very unhappy cow on it, and made an instant and abiding decision to become vegetarian.

-My mother then brokered a deal with me, offering the compromise that if I would continue to eat fish, the whole family would go “vegetarian”.
+My mum then brokered a deal with me, offering the compromise that if I would continue to eat fish, the whole family would go “vegetarian”.
 I accepted this, and remained a fish-eating “vegetarian” for the rest of my childhood and teenage years.
 I called myself a vegetarian, and believed I was a vegetarian, and nobody ever challenged me on this.

 My diet growing up largely involved replacing all red meat and poultry with eggs and cheese.
 My cheese-on-toast consumption was legendary, closely seconded only by toast smothered in peanut butter and honey.
 I did a fabulous line in fried egg sandwiches, Mars bars and jam doughnuts.
-Looking back, I realise that this kind of vegetarian diet is nothing short of a total health disaster
+Looking back, I realise that this kind of vegetarian diet is nothing short of a total health disaster.

 Whether you are a parent or carer, a teacher or other professional who directly or indirectly feeds children, a healthcare professional treating children with diet-related disease and ill-health, or a policy maker and controller of the purse strings, you can start to make different choices for the children in your care right now.
-Start here.
-Start today.
-And please let me know how you are getting on!

 With love and good scientific healing,